 Even in case your websites were built with an older PHP version, you’ll be able to host them in a semi-dedicated server

 account from us, since we support different versions running at the same time on our semi-dedicated servers and each one of them can be enabled for your account with no more than one click via our custom Hepsia hosting Control Panel.
-Besides the latest PHP 5.4 and PHP 5.5, we also offer 5.2, 5.3 and the older PHP 4, which has already been dropped by most hosting providers, but we maintain that you shouldn’t be compelled to modify a website that took years to build, as older script language syntax doesn’t always suggest security breaches.
+Besides the latest PHP 7, we also offer 5.2, 5.3 and the older PHP 4, which has already been dropped by most hosting providers, but we maintain that you shouldn’t be compelled to modify a website that took years to build, as older script language syntax doesn’t always suggest security breaches.
 Just the opposite, a rightly maintained site using PHP 4 can be more secure than an improperly maintained one using PHP 5.
 For your convenience, we’ll also offer you the possibility to set a different version of PHP for each individual site within your account.